mate-academy/jv-async-request-processor/README.md

     - The `processRequest` method should return a `CompletableFuture<UserData>`.

 3. **Caching with ConcurrentHashMap**:
     - Declare a `Map<String, UserData> cache = new ConcurrentHashMap<>();` to cache the results of processed requests.
       NOTE: `ConcurrentHashMap` is a thread-safe implementation of the `Map` interface.
-We will cover it in details in next topics.
     - Before processing a request, check if the `userId` is already in the cache.
 If yes, return the cached result immediately.
     - After processing a request, store the result in the cache.

 ### Expected output
 The application should be able to process multiple user requests concurrently, returning results asynchronously.
 Repeated requests for the same `userId` should be served from the cache, significantly reducing the response time.

 Input data:

 `String[] userIds = {"user1", "user2", "user3", "user1"}; // Note: "user1" is repeated`

 Console output:
 ```text